 - Your canopy needs to be made out of commercial-grade material.
 A lot of companies will try to sell their customers on nylon tent canopies, especially for outdoor use.
 Don’t fall for it.
 If you’re looking to get a heavy-duty, long-lasting tent canopy, you need to find one that’s made from polyester.

 - Check for weather resistance.
 Not all tent canopies are built to stand up to the weather, even if they’re advertised as being for outdoor use.
-Make sure you’re getting a canopy that’s waterproof -- otherwise the accumulated water damage can cause the canopy to tear, potentially soaking your products or your customers.
+Make sure you’re getting a canopy that’s water-resistant -- otherwise the accumulated water damage can cause the canopy to tear, potentially soaking your products or your customers.

 7. Transporting Your Vendor Canopy Tent